Rules of Attraction

 - Shakira, Hips Don’t Lie

 The universal preference is for eyes that are large, not bulbous.
-The colour depends on individual preference — icy blue eyes may be a turn-on for women, while dark, smouldering eyes may work likewise for men.
+The color depends on individual preference — icy blue eyes may be a turn-on for women, while dark, smouldering eyes may work likewise for men.
 The longer the eyelashes, the better it is for women who have them.
-However, women are known to swoon over men with long eyelashes as well.
+However, women too are known to swoon over men with long eyelashes.

 When a person is attracted to you, the pupils dilate, the eyes become watery.
 This is a sure sign of interest in you, and you know you can go ahead and approach her/him.

-Lips.
-Scientists have found that the size of the lips plays a key role in determining whether they are sexually attractive.
+The shape of a woman’s pout can indicate that she is ready for some good sexual experience, a study has found.
+Science suggests that the size and shape of one’s lips plays a key role in determining whether they are sexually attractive.
 Generally, the fuller the lips, the better it is.
 Lips that are too thin are considered unattractive, but lips that are too full are also unappealing.
 Men look for a combination of fullness, redness, softness, and warmth.

 While the sexy pout is definitely inviting, pursed lips are a big turn-off.
 They indicate that the woman is not interested.
 The kinds of lips that women look for in men are those that suggest virility, with a hint of generosity, warmth, and ruggedness.
 Medium-sized lips are also preferred with sensuality written over them.